 So, after all that, you probably think we’re mad for towing with a motorhome!!
 But it comes down to personal choice and why you’re travelling in the first place.

-- If you prefer campsites near big attractions with easy access to trains, buses or even hire cars, then you probably don’t need to tow anything.
+- If you prefer campsites near big attractions with easy access to trains, buses, cycle routes or even hire cars, then you probably don’t need to tow anything.

 - If you head off into the wilds and want to be as discreet as possible and/ or keep costs down, you don’t need to tow